 Data Lake Version Select Cloudera Runtime version that should be deployed for your Data Lake.
 The latest stable version is used by default.
 All Data Hub clusters provisioned within this Data Lake will be using the same Runtime version.
 Data Access and Audit Select an Instance Profile Select the instance profile created in Minimal setup for cloud storage.
 Storage Location Base Provide the S3 location created for data storage in Minimal setup for cloud storage.
 Data Access Role Select the IAM role created in Minimal setup for cloud storage.
 Ranger Audit Role Select the IAM role created in Minimal setup for cloud storage.
 IDBroker Mappings We recommend that you leave this out and set it up after registering your environment as part of Onboarding CDP users and groups for cloud storage.
 Scale Scale Select Data Lake scale.
 By default, “Light Duty” is used.

 For more information on Data Lake scale, refer to Data Lake scale.

 - Click Next.

 - On the Region, Networking, Security and Storage page, provide the following information:

 Parameter Description Region Select Region Select the region that you would like to use for CDP.

 If you would like to use a specific existing virtual network, the virtual network must be located in the selected region.

-Select the existing virtual network where you would like to provision clusters and/or other resources.
-Refer to VPC and subnet for requirements.
+Select the existing virtual network where you would like to provision all CDP resources.
+Refer to VPC and subnet.

 Select Create new network to have a new network with three subnets created.
 One subnet is created for each availability zone assuming three AZs per region; If a region has two AZs instead of three, then still three subnets are created, two in the same AZ.